-- 7.4.1 The West Norfolk Academies Trust has appointed a Finance Director who will be responsible for implementing the Anti-Bribery Policy and these guidelines, providing guidance and training, monitoring compliance and sanctioning violation of the policy.
-The Finance Director will review annually the suitability, adequacy and effectiveness of Trust's Anti-Bribery arrangements and implement improvements as and when appropriate. - 7.4.2 The Finance Director reports to the Accounting Officer (Head Teacher).
-Once a year, the Finance Director reports the results of the reviews to the Board.
+- The West Norfolk Academies Trust has appointed a Finance Director who will be responsible for implementing the Anti-Bribery Policy and these guidelines, providing guidance and training, monitoring compliance and sanctioning violation of the policy. - The Finance Director will review annually the suitability, adequacy and effectiveness of Trust's Anti-Bribery arrangements and implement improvements as and when appropriate. - The Finance Director reports to the Accounting Officer (Head Teacher).
+Once a year, the Finance Director reports the results of the reviews to the Board. - Any incident or suspicion that comes to attention of the Senior Compliance Officer will be immediately investigated.